Increased surveillance at minimal cost for police drones

 Police budget cuts often mean operational activities are put at risk, unless a logical, viable alternative is found.
 Police helicopters for event surveillance or pursuit are often deemed too expensive for many regions.
 If costs are an issue, a logical efficiency is to use live-streaming from drones.

 Broadcasting drones increase surveillance, at minimal cost.
 They increase the periphery of vision in the sky and can broadcasting instantaneously to the police control centre.
 This drone application cost-efficiently covers many police roles in outdoor events, including crowd surveillance and control at large gatherings.
 Drones can also be used to finding missing people or aid pursuit with a live aerial view.

-It costs over £3,000 per hour to fly a SeaKing helicopter, whereas a drone flight is a factor of at least 10 times lower.
-On acquiring a drone and the ZAO live streaming equipment, the police force could see a financial return on investment within one sortie.
+It can cost over £3,000 per hour to fly a SeaKing helicopter, whereas a drone flight can be at least 10 times lower.
+On acquiring a drone, an HD camera and the ZAO-s live streaming equipment, the police force could see a financial return on investment within one sortie.

 Critical situations require live and reliable communications